 hurricanes: preparedness is key

-Last years' hurricanes were a stern reminder of the devastation hurricanes can leave behind.
-With Hurricane season approaching, there’s a small, yet crucial, window of opportunity to prepare and mitigate damage.
+During hurricane season, there’s a small, yet crucial, window of opportunity to prepare and mitigate damage.

 Protect Your Property

 Due to the financial magnitude of loss and time spent on repairs, 25 percent of businesses do not reopen following a major disaster according to Claims Journal.
 Protecting your property goes a long way to securing what is inside.